All Episodes

 You should be shot in the face or shot five times because she posted some stuff about not liking Trump.

-You know, we need to show up and protest these people.
+We need to show up and protest these people.

-With this memo in SPM7, the Trump White House is institutionalizing a regime in which thought, dissent, and ideological posture become the raw material for domestic investigations and suppressions.
+With this memo in SPM 7, the Trump White House is institutionalizing a regime in which thought, dissent, and ideological posture become the raw material for domestic investigations and suppressions.

 That is an unprecedented escalation in the government's war on privacy, dissent, and constitutional limits.